-Modals can be minimized to be re-opened at any point by passing the minimizable prop to the Modal Options within the create function.
+Modals can be minimized to be re-opened at any point.
 When minimized, the Modal heading will appear in the bottom right of the viewport.
-From here, the Modal can either be closed, or re-opened by clicking on the heading.
+From here, the Modal can either be closed, or re-opened by clicking on the header.